-The Ontario independent wrestling scene is overflowing with talent these days, and as a result, there are a number of successful promotions throughout Canada’s most populous province.
+The Ontario independent wrestling scene is overflowing with talent these days.
+As a result, there are a number of successful promotions throughout Canada’s most populous province.
 So strong is the scene that performers who start out and develop there are in demand all over the world.
 One man who has been a standout on the scene since his debut 13 years ago is the man who calls himself ‘Money,’ Brent Banks.
-This long, lean performer has accomplished enough and been seen enough that, over the last couple of years he has found himself in greater demand than ever before, resulting in his first opportunities to work overseas.
+This long, lean performer has accomplished enough and been seen enough that, over the last couple of years he has found himself in greater demand than ever before.
+This is resulting in his first opportunities to work overseas.
 It is clear that he is an independent star that fans need to be familiar with.

 As noted, he began his career in 2006, at the tender age of 20 years old.
 Like so many of his countrymen, this Toronto native was trained at the now-defunct Squared Circle Academy by owner Rob Fuego as well as Steve Cvjetkovich, who previously wrestled as Kobra Kai.
 During his early years, he mostly appeared for promotions near home, often headlining the events put on by Squared Circle.
 During that time, the man born Brent Levy wrestled as Brent B, but soon began using the name he is known by today.
 From the beginning, his athleticism in the ring stood out and left fans remembering him long after, regardless of what name he was using.